pranav-walunj1/Context_aware_hand_gesture_recognition/README.md

 **Accuracy formula:**
 `A_total = (C_pass + C_stop) / N × 100% = (18 + 32) / 60 × 100% = 83.33%`

-The end-to-end accuracy is lower than individual stage accuracies because both stages must succeed sequentially — this reflects real-world performance in complex multi-person scenarios that single-stage systems cannot handle at all.
+The end-to-end accuracy is lower than individual stage accuracies because both stages must succeed sequentially, this reflects real-world performance in complex multi-person scenarios that single-stage systems cannot handle at all.

 ---